lino-framework/react/README.rst

-The React user interface for Lino
+The React front end for Lino

 The central project homepage is http://react.lino-framework.org/